paulkgg-ship-it/Economic_Impact_Tool_SE/replit.md

 **Technical Implementations:**
 - **Form Structure**: 5 expandable sections (Project Description, Project Type & Use, Project Costs, Operations, Funding Request), all expanded by default.
-- **Data Handling**: Session state framework for storing form data, comprehensive form validation with clear error messages, JSON import/export functionality for analysis data.
+- **Data Handling**: Session state framework for storing form data, streamlined form validation (only Proposed Use required + data quality checks), JSON import/export functionality for analysis data.
+- **Validation Rules**:
+  - Required: Only "Proposed Use" field
+  - Data Quality: At least one of Total Development Costs or Hard Costs must be > 0
+  - Data Quality: Full Time Jobs cannot be negative (can be 0 for AI estimation)
+  - Empty project names fallback to "Economic Impact Analysis" in reports
 - **Cost Validation**: Intelligent cost validation and tracking, including real-time cost breakdown calculation and warnings for discrepancies.
 - **Metrics**: Enhanced Key Metrics Summary dashboard with 8 calculated metrics (e.g., Total Jobs, Total Investment, Cost per SF, Funding Request ratio).
 - **Reporting**: Professional report display with structured sections in logical order, download capabilities for reports (PDF with fallback to text) and analysis data (JSON).